D-saif/AutomationForProxMoxVMs/README.md

 # Automation For ProxMox VMs
-A simple bash script that automates the creation of virtual machines using $qm command.
+A simple bash script that automates the creation of virtual machines from a ready cloud-init-template using $qm command and a json file.